-- 29. Given the nature of humanitarian operations and the need to react quickly to emergencies, the WFP Aviation Service at headquarters will maintain a centralized aircraft contracting function for all types of services provided by managing a list of air operators and air brokers who are pre-approved by the Aviation Safety Unit as being technically qualified, registered in accordance with UNAVSTADS requirements and strategically positioned to timely provide air transport services. - 30.
-A rigorous evaluation process is in place, entailing detailed technical and financial analysis of offers received from commercial air carriers, the review of commercial air carrier performance evaluations and the review of compliance and safety issues associated with potential commercial air carriers and areas of operation.
-An electronic tendering system11 ensures a robust procurement process for air assets and ancillary aviation functions such as fuel and ground handling services as well as compliance with requirements and procedures, including with regard to confidentiality, security and segregation of duties.
+- 38. Given the nature of humanitarian operations and the need to react quickly to emergencies, the WFP Aviation Service at headquarters will maintain a centralized aircraft contracting function for all types of services provided by managing a list of air operators and air brokers who are pre-approved by the Aviation Safety Unit as being technically qualified, registered in accordance with UNAVSTADS requirements and strategically positioned to timely provide air transport services. - 39.
+A rigorous evaluation process is in place, entailing detailed technical and financial analysis of offers received from commercial air carriers, the review of commercial air carrier performance evaluations and the review of compliance and safety issues associated with

-9 International Civil Aviation Organization terminology.
+15 International Civil Aviation Organization terminology.

-10 Executive Director's decision memorandum Ref.
-AA56032(02.08.19) dated 22 July 2019.
+16 Executive Director's decision memorandum AA56032(02.08.19) dated 22 July 2019.